Wholesale Mortgage Lenders And Loan Program Guidelines

 - There is no waiting period after foreclosure, deed in lieu of foreclosure, short sale with non-QM loans

 - Self-employed borrowers no longer need tax returns with our bank statement mortgage loan programs

 - Two years bank statements are averaged to derive income

 - Borrowers can use personal or business bank statement deposits.
 If personal bank statements are used, 100% of the deposits of the past 24 months is averaged

 - If business bank statement deposits are used, then 50% of the deposits are averaged of the past 24 months

-Home Buyers who need to qualify for mortgage with a national direct lender with no mortgage overlays on government and/or conventional loans can contact us at The Gustan Cho Team at Loan Cabin at 262-716-8151 or text us for faster response.
-Or email us at firstname.lastname@example.org.
+Home Buyers who need to qualify for a mortgage with a national direct lender with no mortgage overlays on government and/or conventional loans can contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays.